-Are there specific regulatory obligations applicable to NGA networks?
+11 Are there specific regulatory obligations applicable to NGA networks?
 Is there a government financial scheme to promote basic broadband or NGA broadband penetration?

 There is no specific well-developed regulation yet applicable to NGA networks.
-However, our law firm is proud of obtaining the first ever authorisation from NTRA for using WAN/MPLS in Egypt.
+However, our law firm obtained the first-ever authorisation from the NTRA for using a wide area network or Multiprotocol Label Switching in Egypt.